© 2013 Ecological Society of Australia

 Pre-submission English-language editing

-Submissions should be printed, doubled-spaced, on one side only of A4 paper.
-The top, bottom and side margins should be 30 mm.
-Laser or near-letter quality print is essential.
-All pages should be numbered consecutively in the top right hand corner, beginning with the title page.
-Authors are required to include sequential line numbering in their manuscripts except for tables and figures.
+Manuscripts should be double-spaced, and must include sequential line numbering except for tables and figures.
 New paragraphs should be indented.
 The hyphenation option should be turned off, including only those hyphens that are essential to the meaning.

 The journal uses UK spelling and authors should therefore follow the latest edition of the Concise Oxford Dictionary.
 All measurements must be given in SI units as outlined in the latest edition of Units, Symbols and Abbreviations: A Guide for Medical and Scientific Editors and Authors (Royal Society of Medicine Press, London).